Noitcani/Noitcani/README.md

 These first steps were driven by neccesity <br> - a growing discomfort of stagnation that has finally compelled me to action.

-It is **possible** that I am already too old to succeed in such a drastic vocational change now, but it is **certain** that I am too young to not try.
+It is **possible** that I am already too old to succeed in such a drastic vocational change now, <br> but it is **certain** that I am too young to not try.

 ## **Let's go.**